dhershman1/octoris/README.md

 This repo/project is currently in the early stages of development still.
 Which means there are things that may still change heavily and theory still to be discovered.

-There is still concepts that need to be proven and battle tested
+There is still concepts that needs to be proven and battle tested

 ## Planned